Oktopost/Squid/Docs/Source/References/Select/whereExists.rst

 * **$select**: *Squid\MySql\Command\ICmdSelect*

 	| The subquery to compare with.
- 	| A Select command in squid, extends the ``ICmdSelect`` interface and therefor can be passed to this method.
+ 	| A Select command in Squid extends the ``ICmdSelect`` interface and therefore can be passed to this method.

 * **$negate**: *bool* = false